PULSE 5 Years: FOX 35 to host special honoring victims, survivors

 In a candid exclusive interview with FOX 35 News, Orlando Mayor Buddy Dyer reveals why it took him a full year to process the events of that night and he shares how his constant canine companion, Sammy, to this day, helps him deal with lasting emotions.

-Tune in to FOX 35 News at 6:30 p.m. on Friday night for the half-hour special.
+Tune in to FOX 35 News at 6:30 p.m. on tonight for the half-hour special.
 You can also watch it live on the FOX 35 News app.

 Watch FOX 35 News as we honor the 49 victims of Pulse.